-- Providing all regularly assigned functions relating to fire control and prevention to minimize the loss of life and property due to disaster, emergency, or other incident situation. - Establishing an Incident Command Post, or supplying a representative to an already established Incident Command Post or to an Area Command Post, or providing representation for a Unified Command Post in an incident, emergency, or disaster situation. - Providing a discipline representative to the EOC. - Assisting in decontamination efforts in collaboration with other agencies and the DERA. - Conducting the response to, and containment of, hazardous materials incidents in collaboration with the DERA. - Requesting the activation of the County EOC if warranted.
+- Providing all regularly assigned functions relating to fire control and prevention to minimize the loss of life and property due to the disaster, emergency or incident situation. - Establishing an Incident Command Post; or supplying a representative to an already established Incident Command Post or to an Area Command Post; or providing representation for a Unified Command Post in an incident, emergency or disaster situation. - Providing a discipline representative to the EOC. - Directing decontamination efforts in collaboration with other agencies and the DERA. - Conducting the response to, and containment of, hazardous materials incidents in collaboration with the DERA. - Requesting the activation of the County EOC if warranted.

-Custer County Medical Center is responsible for:
+Custer County Hospital District are responsible for:

-• Establishing Clinic Incident Command if affected or as needed.

-- Maintaining communications with external agencies through County Dispatch centers and local or County Emergency Managers. - Updating the clinic's ability to see "walking wounded" and current census in the clinic. - Providing treatment to all patients within the scope of the clinic. - Providing a clinic representative to the EOC if requested. - Following Emergency Declaration procedures as outlined by State and Federal guidelines.
+- Establishing Clinic Incident Command if affected. - Maintaining communications with external agencies through County Dispatch centers and Local or County Emergency Managers. - Updating bed availability when queried, keeping divert status current, providing updated information to all EMS responders and transport agencies. - Providing treatment of all patients at the clinic. - Providing decontamination for patients as necessary. - Providing clinic representative to the EOC if requested. - Following emergency declaration procedures as outlined by State and Federal guidelines.